deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 * offsets: Starting positions of each node’s adjacency list.
 * targets: The target node indices for each edge.
-  *weights: Edge weights (optional, type-parametric).
+* weights: Edge weights (optional, type-parametric).

-Benchmarks show up to 1,300× speedups compared to the previous implementation and memory usage seems to approache the theoretical limit with the implication that billion node graph analytics is now possible on a single commodity workstation instead of a cluster.
+Benchmarks show up to 1,300× speedups compared to the previous implementation, and memory usage seems to approach the theoretical limit, with the implication that billion-node graph analytics is now possible on a single commodity workstation instead of a cluster.

 This has two critical advantages: